The best garden comes from the best soil. Here’s how to improve yours for better crop yield and healthier plants in your vegetable garden.

 You can use the compost, castings, and rotted manure as top or side dressings right alongside your plants.
 The mulch can be applied four to six inches deep all around the base of each plant.

-Where to find (good) garden soil additives
+Where to find the best soil amendments

 Unfortunately, it’s not a perfect world and often we need to import amendments.
 Finding a local source of manure is ideal: no plastic packaging and little energy wasted to get the poop from the source to your house.
 Chicken, goat, rabbit, cow, and horse manure are all fair game for your garden.
 A savvy nursery person I know suggests that even llama manure is good stuff, but I suspect that may be a little harder to come by.
 Dairies and boarding stables are your best bet for finding an endless supply of manure, but consider smaller scale operations, too.
 For example, a 4-Her who is raising rabbits but doesn’t have a garden might be willing to trade poop now for tomatoes later.